caseyg/awesome/TOPICS.md

 *   [enulus/OpenPackage](https://github.com/enulus/OpenPackage) - The open, universal, coding agent skills, agents, rules, and commands organizer and package manager.

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
 Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

+*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

 *   [instavm/open-skills](https://github.com/instavm/open-skills) - OpenSkills: Run Claude Skills Locally using any LLM